Holmes-Shannon House

-The Holmes-Shannon House is a Craftsman style home with Tudor influences.
+The Holmes-Shannon House is a Craftsman style home with Tudor influences in Los Angeles, California.

 History

 It was built in 1911 in the Victoria Park neighborhood of Los Angeles, California.
 Designed by Robert Farquhar Train and Robert Edmund Williams, the house was listed on the National Register of Historic Places in March 2008 based on its well-preserved Craftsman architecture.
 It is also listed as a Historic-Cultural Monument by the City of Los Angeles Cultural Heritage Commission, which described it as "a residential building designed in the Tudor-Craftsman style by a prominent firm and reflective of the development of Victoria Park".